The way you were brought up, the experiences you had with your parents and even your peer groups play a very important role in shaping you.

-Is it Okay to Leave A Long Standing Grudge Against Your Parents Unaddressed?
+Is It Okay To Leave A Long-Standing Grudge Against Your Parent Unaddressed?

 Even a brief look at how this long-standing grudge is impacting you is enough for you to know that ignoring it only worsens it.
 The longer these feelings remain unaddressed, the more it will fester and continue to impact you.
 Different areas of your life will continue to suffer, making you suffer more.